luca-avila/Budgetly/README.md

 # 💸 Budgetly

-**Budgetly** is a minimal personal finance tracker that helps you log income and expenses, visualize spending categories, and stay focused on your financial goals.
+**Budgetly** is a minimal full-stack personal finance tracker with a web interface.
+It lets you log income and expenses, track spending visually, and view summaries — all from the browser.

+> ⚠️ This is a practice project built to sharpen my skills in full-stack development.
+It’s not a production app, but a clean showcase of functionality and structure.

 ---